 How Do I Conduct a Field Test?

-In essence, a 20 minute power based field test is still riding as fast as hard as you can for exactly 20 minutes.
+In essence, a 20 minute power based field test is riding as fast as hard as you can for exactly 20 minutes.
 Just like a 20 minute time trial.
 Record your average power output and use that number as a benchmark and to determine your wattage based zones*.
 When available we’ll recommend a steady grade hill free of stop signs, descents and any section of road that requires the athlete to stop pedalling.
 Ideally a 2-3% steady grade hill like this Strava segment.
 Steeper climbs tend to bog athletes’ cadence down which skews the test results.
 Conversely, some athletes make greater power uphill than they can on the flats.
 Whichever you choose, it is absolutely imperative that you ensure your test is repeatable, accurate and reliable.
+Apples – apples.

 Here’s how: For the road cyclist and mountain biker an all out effort similar to your time trial pace of 20 minutes elicits a physiological response that has been found to be “the single greatest determinant of cycling performance in mass start cycling events” (1).
 We have experimented with 60 minute Field Tests and honestly not that many athletes can sustain that sort of mental effort for the full 60 minutes.
 If they can its a mental match we don’t want to burn.
 On the other hand if we know the athlete can do a 60 minute field test once a year, it is the coaches discretion to prescribe one.
 It is especially beneficial to compare 60 minute field test data to ~ 60 minute 40k time trial data.